The Family Circus: Location

 The Family Circus takes place in Scottsdale, Arizona.
-They often visit a popular ice cream parlor named the Sugar Bowl (based on the actual same-named restaurant which features many strips signed by Keane), and Jeffy once went to St. Joseph's Hospital for a tonsillectomy.
+They often visit a popular ice cream parlor named the Sugar Bowl (based on a real restaurant of the same name that features many strips signed by Keane), and Jeffy once went to St. Joseph's Hospital for a tonsillectomy.
 Thel was seen playing tennis with a racket marked "Scottsdale Racket", and Bil mentioned moving up to B class at Scottsdale Racket Club in a 1984 strip.
 Also, a sign for Paradise Valley, where Bil Keane lived the latter part of his life, is seen in one 1976 strip.
-Sometimes the family is depicted enjoying snow at their home in the strip, whereas Scottsdale gets very little snow in the winter.
+Sometimes the family is depicted enjoying snow at their home in the strip, but Scottsdale receives very little snow in the winter.
 Bil Keane commented that he took aspects of his boyhood in Pennsylvania, such as snow, and added them to the strip.

 Themes

 Religion

 One distinguishing characteristic of the Family Circus is the frequent use of Christian imagery and themes, ranging from generic references to God to Jeffy daydreaming about Jesus at the grocery store.
 Keane states that the religious content reflects his own upbringing and family traditions.
 Keane was Roman Catholic, and in past cartoons the children have been shown attending Catholic schools with sisters as teachers and attending Catholic church services, much as Keane did in his childhood years at St. William Parish in Philadelphia.
-Keane was a frequent contributor to his high school newspaper, The Good News, at Northeast Catholic High School for Boys in Philadelphia, Pennsylvania where he graduated in 1940.
-Some of his comics with scenes in Billy's bedroom depict an NC pennant hanging on the wall, a tribute to his alma mater and his Catholic education.
+Keane was a frequent contributor to his high school newspaper The Good News at Northeast Catholic High School for Boys in Philadelphia, where he graduated in 1940.
+Some of his comics with scenes in Billy's bedroom depict a pennant reading "NC" on the wall, a tribute to his alma mater and his Catholic education.

 Billy the Substitute Cartoonist

 Sometimes Keane's strips would have crude drawings purportedly done by "Billy, Age 7".
 Some of "Billy's" drawings would be explaining vocabulary, only he does not understand the right word, such as confusing "hysterical" with "historical" or defining "acquire" as "a group of singers in church".
-Oftentimes the "Billy" drawings would show a more detailed drawing of Keane's, such as Billy crying over losing a game to his father, then the next strip saying "This is what really happened, by Billy", showing the crude drawing of Billy winning and an annoyed Bil Keane storming off saying "No more games, I gotta draw Sunday's cartoon!"
-One series of strip for the dailies in 1990 had the father off on a business trip, whereas "Billy" explains a multitude of childish reasons for his absence, such as alien abduction or being baked into a witch's pie.
-The story arc ended with a Keane drawing showing the father back home and the kids asking about such preposterous happenings, to the dad's befuddlement.
+The "Billy" drawings would often show a more detailed drawing of Keane's, such as Billy crying over losing a game to his father, and then the next strip saying "This is what really happened, by Billy", showing the crude drawing of Billy winning and an annoyed Bil Keane retorting, "No more games, I gotta draw Sunday's cartoon!"
+One series of strip for the dailies in 1990 had the father away on a business trip while "Billy" explains a multitude of childish reasons for his father's absence, such as alien abduction or having been baked into a witch's pie.
+The story arc ended with a drawing showing the father back at home and the kids asking about such preposterous happenings to his befuddlement.